Merzasphor/MWSE/docs/source/references/other/csse.md

 * Optimized performance of initial display by 80% (e.g. 1.9 seconds instead of 9.7 seconds).

+### Text Search Window

+* Elements may now be double clicked to open the relevant edit window.
+The right context will be shown, if applicable.
+For example, a faction will be automatically selected, or a particular INFO record will be displayed.

 ### Cell View

 * Significantly improved UI responsiveness.